kariswanjiru/jiamini_project/README.md

 - Pandas
 - Numpy
 - Skit-learn
-- XGBoost
+- Matplotlib

 ### What I learned

-I learnt how to use stratified k-folds to better the accuracy of my machine learning algorithm.
+I learnt how to use stratified k-folds to better the accuracy of my machine learning algorithm and using concat to join two datasets.

 This is a code snippet of what i learnt, see below: